Shopify/shopify-api-ruby/docs/usage/rest.md

   ```

 - [Using REST Admin Client](#using-rest-admin-client)
-  - More manual input method to make the API call
+  - More manual input method to make the API call.
+Example:
   ```ruby
   # Create a new client.
   rest_client = ShopifyAPI::Clients::Rest::Admin.new